Deux-Sèvres

 Deux-Sèvres (/fr/, Poitevin-Saintongese: Deùs Saevres) is a French department.
 Deux-Sèvres literally means "two Sèvres": the Sèvre Nantaise and the Sèvre Niortaise are two rivers which have their sources in the department.
-It had a population of 374,878 in 2019.
+It had a population of 375,229 in 2023.

 In history and literature

 Deux-Sèvres was one of the 83 original départements created during the French Revolution on 4 March 1790.
 The land had been part of the ancient province of Poitou.

 Departmental borders were changed in 1973 when the inhabitants of the little commune of Puy-Saint-Bonnet became formally associated with the rapidly growing adjacent commune of Cholet, which is in the neighbouring department of Maine-et-Loire.
 To prevent the associated communes from being administered in separate departments, Puy-Saint-Bonnet was transferred into Maine-et-Loire.

-Deux-Sevres features in Son Excellence Eugene Rougon, a novel by Emile Zola in his Rougon-Macquart series, when Rougon visits Niort, the departmental capital, to open a new rail line to Angers (chapter 10).
+Deux-Sèvres features in Son Excellence Eugene Rougon, a novel by Émile Zola in his Rougon-Macquart series, when Rougon visits Niort, the departmental capital, to open a new rail line to Angers (chapter 10).